Carbon footprint: Other indirect carbon emissions (Scope 3)

 Scope 3 emissions are all other indirect emissions derived from the activities of an organization.
 But they are from sources they do not own or control.
 The GHG Protocol's Corporate Value Chain (Scope 3) Accounting and Reporting Standard allows companies to assess their entire value chain emissions impact and identify where to focus reduction activities.

 Scope 3 emission sources include emissions from suppliers and product users.
 These are also known as the value chain.
-Transportation of good, and other indirect emissions are also part of this scope.
+Transportation of goods, and other indirect emissions are also part of this scope.
 In 2022 about 30% of US companies reported Scope 3 emissions.
 The International Sustainability Standards Board is developing a recommendation to include Scope 3 emissions in all GHG reporting.